jmonlong/scCNAutils/README.md

 ## Citation

-The code from this package was written and used primarily for the following study.
-Please cite the following if you use this package:
+Please cite, the protocol chapter describing the methods in Mapping Genetic Interactions:

+> Kuzmin E, et al. *Inferring Copy Number from Triple-Negative Breast Cancer Patient Derived Xenograft scRNAseq Data Using scCNA*.
+Mapping Genetic Interactions (2021). https://doi.org/10.1007/978-1-0716-1740-3_16

+Or the first study it was used in:

-> Couturier, C.P., Ayyadhury, S., Le, P.U. et al. *Single-cell RNA-seq reveals that glioblastoma recapitulates a normal neurodevelopmental hierarchy.* Nat Commun 11, 3406 (2020). https://doi.org/10.1038/s41467-020-17186-5
+> Couturier C.P., Ayyadhury S., Le P.U. et al. *Single-cell RNA-seq reveals that glioblastoma recapitulates a normal neurodevelopmental hierarchy.* Nat Commun 11, 3406 (2020). https://doi.org/10.1038/s41467-020-17186-5

 See the [data-natcom2020](data-natcom2020) folder for data used in this paper (list of cancer/non-cancer cells).